Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 Therefore the Schr{\"o}dinger functional can be derived as a path integral on the unit half-disk with the appropriate vertex operator at the origin and fixed boundary conditions on the worldsheet fields at $|z|=1$, representing the configuration of a string.

-To make this concrete, let us use the path integral to evaluate the Schr{\"o}dinger functional of the $SL(2,\mathbb{R})$ vacuum.
+To make this more concrete, let us use the path integral to evaluate the Schr{\"o}dinger functional of the $SL(2,\mathbb{R})$ vacuum.
 A similar calculation (for the closed string) is discussed in chapter 2 of Polchinski \cite{Polchinski}.
-We write this functional with the Greek letter omega,
+We write the $SL(2,\mathbb{R})$ vacuum with the Greek letter omega,

-in order to avoid the unfortunate notation $0[x(\sigma)]$.
+in order to avoid the confusing notation $0[x(\sigma)]$.
 The vertex operator in this case is the identity, so we only need to evaluate